Microsoft/azure-docs.cs-cz/articles/automation/automation-dsc-configuration-based-on-stig.md

 ---
-title: Konfigurace založená na STIG, která se má použít v konfiguraci stavu – Azure Automation
+title: Configuration based on STIG to use in state configuration - Azure Automation
-description: Přečtěte si o konfiguracích založených na STIG pro konfiguraci stavu v Azure Automation.
+description: Learn about configurations based on STIG for state configuration in Azure Automation.
-keywords: DSC, PowerShell, konfigurace, instalace
+keywords: dsc,powershell,configuration,setup
 services: automation
 ms.service: automation
 ms.subservice: dsc